eric-sclafani/syntax-regex-matcher/README.md

 (passive : English is spoken all over the world., pseudo-cleft : When it was sunny, I went outside, but it started raining., coordinate-clause : When it was sunny, I went outside, but it started raining.)
 (obj-relcl : She is the author that I have interviewed., passive : They might have been invited to the party.)
 ```
-Keen readers may have noticed that the sentence: _When it was sunny, I went outside, but it started raining._ is incorrectly being detected as a `psueo-cleft`.
+Keen readers may have noticed that the sentence: _When it was sunny, I went outside, but it started raining._ is incorrectly being detected as a `pseudo-cleft`.
 This is a great time to point out that false positives/negatives are possible and the regular expressions are not fool proof.

 From my experience in crafting these regex, its often a tradeoff between precision and recall.
 Some patterns are more difficult to capture than others.
 And the more rules you add to a regex pattern, the more likely you are to accidentally capture unwanted sentences